 Choose the right channel

 One of the best ways to create a perfect customer experience is to choose the correct channel.
-When you choose the right channel to serve customers, you create a very important understanding of who they are and what kind of customer they are.
+When you choose the right channel to serve customers, you create a very important understanding of who they are and what part of your customer’s journey your customers are.
 If they’re not in your database, you’re giving them a very incomplete picture of what type of customer they are.
 The right channel allows you to pinpoint how your customers are doing, and what, if anything, could help them do better.

 Utilize the tools you already have

 As part of your marketing automation (MaaS) platform, you can share analytics about all your customers on the platform.
 Make sure they’re aware of these, too.
-You can then learn more about them, and as a result, provide them with useful insights into what can improve their customer experience.
+You can then learn more about them, and your customer’s journey and as a result, provide them with useful insights into what can improve their customer experience.